Updated on

 8 best CRM accounting tools in 2026

-Softr is a no-code platform that lets accounting teams build custom CRMs, client portals, and internal tools on top of their existing data.
+Softr is an AI app builder that lets accounting teams build custom CRMs, client portals, and internal tools on top of their existing data, without writing code.
+Describe what you need and the AI Co-Builder generates the database, pages, and permissions for you, or start from a template and adjust it manually.
 Instead of managing separate tools for internal accounting workflows and client communication, you manage everything in one system.

 Softr pros and cons